permguard/permguard/site/content/docs/workspace/initializing-working-directories.md

 }
 ```

-Finally, initialize the working directory and associate it with a PermGuard `remote` server:
+Finally, initialize the working directory and associate it with a Permguard `remote` server:

 ```bash
  permguard init